 Integration with payment systems

-It depends on the number of payment methods: by card, by using a wallet, via Apple Pay or Google Play, etc. Each additional payment processing method requires more time on implementation and testing.
+It depends on the number of payment methods: by card, by paying with stable coins such as USDT, by using a wallet, via Apple Pay or Google Play, etc. Each additional payment processing method requires more time on implementation and testing.

 Typically, designers and developers use Apple and Google guidelines.
 But sometimes there’s a need for a unique interface design.
 To create it, you need to do some serious business intelligence and involve the UI and UX design professionals.
 Animation is another cost item.
 The more complex and unusual the transition from one interface element to another, the more expensive it is to develop.